Jakob Kjeldbjerg

 After retirement he moved into presenting football coverage, later branching out to host the Danish TV versions of Gladiators and I'm a Celebrity...Get Me Out of Here!.

 Club career

 Kjeldbjerg started playing football lower-league clubs Holstebro Boldklub and Viborg FF, before moving to Danish top-flight team Silkeborg IF.

 In August 1993, he moved abroad in England.
 He was bought by Chelsea in the FA Premier League, in a transfer deal worth £485,000.
 Eighty years after Nils Middelboe made his Chelsea debut in 1913, Kjeldbjerg became the second Dane to play for the club.
-He stayed with Chelsea for four years, and featured in the side which lost to Manchester United in the 1994 FA Cup final.
+He stayed with Chelsea for four years.
 In a game against Millwall in February 1995, Kjeldbjerg dislocated his shoulder, the first incident in a long list of injuries.
 He injured a ligament in his left knee, and was unable to fully recover.
 He ended his professional football career in 1997, only 28 years old.